Banishing the ‘C’ word from suicide

 USQ Lecturer and counsellor Nathan Beel said banishing the ‘C’ word was discussed along with myths and truths when Ms Ratnarajah presented the workshop for Fraser Coast human service providers and university students.

-“Attendees gained increased awareness of the risk factors and prevention strategies based on the research of leading expert Professor Thomas Joiner,” Mr Beel said.
+“Attendees gained an increased awareness of the risk factors and prevention strategies based on the research of leading expert Professor Thomas Joiner,” Mr Beel said.

 For help with emotional difficulties, contact Lifeline on 13 11 14 or www.lifeline.org.au